unicodeee/cada/README.md

 ## Project Setup

-This project is divided into two parts: the **backend** (Kotlin) and the **frontend** (Svelte).
+This project uses **Next.js** for both the **frontend** and **backend**.
 The goal is to make it easy for the team to set up and run the project using Docker, without requiring local installations of tools like npm or PostgreSQL.

 ### Prerequisites